Before your child has a bone marrow transplant (BMT)

 Outpatient clinical nurse specialists

 Specialist nurses also work with the Outpatient Nursing team on a rotational basis.
-He or she will be involved in most aspects of your child’s care, that is, organising the preparation tests and talking to you about the transplant process.
-You may also see our specialist nurse during inpatient treatment as he or she also works some shifts on the ward.
+They will be involved in most aspects of your child’s care, that is, organising the preparation tests and talking to you about the transplant process.
+During the inpatient admission, the ward team will be your main point of contact.

 Other members of the BMT team